- Discuss the origins of eukaryotic life

 The oldest fossil evidence of eukaryotes is about 2 billion years old.
 Fossils older than this all appear to be prokaryotes.
 It is probable that today’s eukaryotes are descended from an ancestor that had a prokaryotic organization.
 The last common ancestor of today’s Eukarya had several characteristics, including cells with nuclei that divided mitotically and contained linear chromosomes where the DNA was associated with histones, a cytoskeleton and endomembrane system, and the ability to make cilia/flagella during at least part of its life cycle.
 It was aerobic because it had mitochondria that were the result of an aerobic alpha-proteobacterium that lived inside a host cell.
 Whether this host had a nucleus at the time of the initial symbiosis remains unknown.
 The last common ancestor may have had a cell wall for at least part of its life cycle, but more data are needed to confirm this hypothesis.
 Today’s eukaryotes are very diverse in their shapes, organization, life cycles, and number of cells per individual.

-1. Refer to Figure 4.
+Refer back to Figure 3.
 What evidence is there that mitochondria were incorporated into the ancestral eukaryotic cell before chloroplasts?